percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 cloud deployments, such as for remote administration, and so on.

-This document defines a solution framework wherein media privacy is ensured by making it impossible for an media distribution device to gain access to keys needed to decrypt or authenticate the actual media content sent between conference participants.
+This document defines a solution framework wherein media privacy is ensured by making it impossible for a media distribution device to gain access to keys needed to decrypt or authenticate the actual media content sent between conference participants.
 At the same time, the framework allows for the Media Distributors to modify certain RTP